yiaktan/yiaktan.github.io/index.markdown

 layout: home
 ---
 My name is Yusuf.
+I'm a data scientist in Berlin.
+This blog is about machine learning, statistics, backend development, and anything else that might catch my eye.<br><br>
-The best way to learn is to teach someone else.
-So here we go.
+They say that the best way to learn is to teach someone else.
+So here we go...